YHTLin/CNV/README.md

 10. min/maxDupB = indices denoting the endpoints of LCR 2
 11. The output CSV file should contain the guide sequences, indices of guide target 1 (positive = 5' to 3' sense; negative = 5' to 3' antisense strand), indices of guide target 2, and distances between the targets.

-I highly recommend extracting the hg19 and hg38 sequences for the CNV region of interest and running the scoreGuideDesign function on both.
+Highly recommend extracting the hg19 and hg38 sequences for the CNV region of interest and running the scoreGuideDesign function on both.
 You can then use the findOverlap function to identify guides present in both files, ultimately ones that fit both assemblies.
 Command: findOverlap("CSVfile1", "CSVfile2").